Plasmoid Instability in the Multiphase Interstellar Medium: Numerical Methods

 Although we prioritize generality with our simulation design and therefore report all results in a dimensionless form, it is useful to relate our unit system to a physical system to guide the readers intuition for the sort of environments our results apply to.
 Taking the Milky Way ISM as reference in which the average pressure is $P_0 \approx 10^{3.5} \, k_B \text{ K cm}^{-3}$ \citep{Jenkins:2011}, the unstable equilibrium temperature is $T_0 \approx 10^3$ K, and $\Lambda(T_0) \approx 8\times10^{-27}$ \citep{Koyama:2002}, this implies that $\rho_0 \approx 10^{-23.5} \text{g cm}^{-3}$, $n_0 \approx 10^{0.5} \text{cm}^{-3}$, $v_0 \approx 10^{0.5} \text{km/s}$, and $L \approx 75 \text{ pc}$.
 This can easily be scaled to other systems by adjusting $P_0$, $T_0$, and $\Lambda(T_0)$, and using the fact that $L \propto T_0^{5/2} / (P_0 \Lambda(T_0))$.

 Our primary focus is on our highest resolution 3D thermally unstable turbulent MHD simulation that has $\Mach = 1$, $\beta = 1$, and a resolution of $\Delta x = L / 2048$.
 We also performed several additional simulations with varying parameters, for comparison.
 To assess convergence in \autoref{sec:converge} we compare to simulations with lower resolutions.
 In \autoref{sec:2D} we compare 2.5D simulations with only numerical dissipation and with resolved explicit dissipation processes, which we use to confirm the robustness of our findings by showing that plasmoid mediated reconnection is very similar in the two cases.
 We also compare our fiducial simulation to otherwise identical simulations with either no magnetic fields, no driven turbulence, or an isothermal equation of state.
-All simulations are analyzed after at least $5 L/c_{\rm s, warm} \approx 5 L/v_{\rm turb, warm}$, which ensures that the turbulence is fully developed and that cooling has had enough time to ensure that the phase structure has reached a steady state.
+All simulations are analyzed after at least $5 L/c_{\rm s, warm} \approx 5 L/v_{\rm rms, warm}$, which ensures that the turbulence is fully developed and that cooling has had enough time to ensure that the phase structure has reached a steady state.
+We stress that these simulations are not intended to capture the turbulent dynamo, which takes significantly longer to reach equipartition \citep[\eg][]{Xu:2016, Beattie:2022}.
+These simulations are at the cusp of what is computationally feasible, so we start our simulations with a near equipartition magnetic field (see \citealt{Galishnikova:2022} for, to our knowledge, the only example of a turbulent dynamo simulation with high enough resolution to resolve the plasmoid instability).
+In \autoref{sec:longtime} we demonstrate that our results are insensitive to the exact time at which they are measured using a $\Delta x = L / 1024$ simulation that was run for 3.5 times longer ($17.5 L/v_{\rm rms, warm}$).